 National Australia Bank (NAB) uses gamification to engage its employees and drive awareness, adoption, and advocacy of its digital solutions across Australia.
 You can listen to Claire Righetti, Head of Digital Adoption at NAB, explain the Bank’s Digifit program and how its using gamification to deliver an interactive experience to engage its employees here.
 The Digifit initiative has been recognised for its impact on the Bank by being awarded ‘Best Use of Gamification’ and ‘Best Employee Engagement Strategy’ at the Loyalty and Engagement Awards, and ‘Best App – Games / Entertainment’ at the prestigious Mobile Excellence Awards.

 To learn more about how we can help you build connections with your employees, deliver better and more effective communications, and ultimately improve levels employees request a demo today!
-We’d love to share more of our insights and experience with you.
+We’d love to share our employee engagement solutions with you, as well as more of our insights and experience.